VermaAyush2k4/CardicDiseasesPrediction/README.md

 out of 5 anyone can use and predict it after prediction the output is shown below:)
 ![WhatsApp Image 2024-03-19 at 10 17 50 PM](https://github.com/VermaAyush2k4/CardicDiseasesPrediction/assets/117018341/087c0cb9-c469-46c8-8db4-890414c0a635)

+SoftwareTools: VSCode,Pycharm,and python version should be installed

+Requirements:refer requirements.txt

+# You can refer reports for detailing of project how its works with proper user interface diagram.